mazfreelance/instagram-php-graph-sdk/README.md

 This SDK was referred at Facebook Developer site [here](https://developers.facebook.com/docs/instagram-basic-display-api/guides)

 ## Copyright & License
 PHP SDK for Instagram Graph API is Copyright (c) 2022 Mohd Azmin if not otherwise stated.
-The code is distributed under the terms of the MIT License.
-For the full license text see the LICENSE file.
+The code is distributed under the terms of the [MIT License](https://github.com/mazfreelance/instagram-php-graph-sdk/blob/main/LICENSE).